 What is a pollution mask for running?

-A pollution mask is a face mask which has been specially designed to filter out harmful fumes and particles which are often caused by the high volume of traffic now on our roads.
-The mask covers the nose and mouth, and they come in different styles and sizes, including children’s sizes.
+A pollution mask is a face mask that has been specially designed to filter out harmful fumes and particles which are often caused by the high volume of traffic now on our roads.
+The Totobobo mask can be used to cover both the nose and mouth, but can also cover either just the mouth or just the nose.
+The mask can also be trimmed to child size.
 They are also easy to maintain so the right mask should last you a long time.

 Reasons for using a pollution mask

-Smog and pollution in towns and cities contain many harmful chemicals and particles which a pollution mask for running can protect you against.
+Smog and pollution in towns and cities contain many harmful chemicals and particles which an anti-pollution mask for running can protect you against.

-- In towns and cities there is a higher concentration of exhaust fumes and with the population growing and more cars on the road, these fumes are likely to increase.
+- In towns and cities, there is a higher concentration of exhaust fumes and with the population growth and more cars on the road, these fumes are likely to increase.
 While these fumes often don’t smell very nice, exposure to them can also result in health problems.
-Exhaust fumes contain carbon dioxide and inhaling this can cause symptoms resembling a cold.
-At higher concentrations it can also cause dizziness and nausea.
-Exhaust emissions also contain hydrocarbons and nitrogen oxide which can cause headaches and nausea and they can also be linked to more serious illnesses.
-The filtration system on a pollution mask will filter out almost all of these gases, protecting you from the potentially harmful consequences.
+The filtration system on a Totobobo mask, for example, will filter out almost all of these exhaust fumes, protecting you from the potentially harmful consequences.

 - Pollen and other allergens in the air can cause hay fever and be a big problem for asthma sufferers, so a pollution mask can be a huge benefit to any allergy sufferer.
 It makes it healthier to run in urban areas and you can enjoy a country run too knowing your allergy won’t be triggered.

-- Then of course there are the bacteria, viruses and other pathogens in the air which we all want to avoid.
+- Then, of course, there are bacteria, viruses and other pathogens in the air which we all want to avoid.
 A mask can be of particularly good use during the flu season.

 The value of wearing a pollution mask